How to Obtain the $500 Canada Housing Benefit: A Step-by-Step Guide for May 2025

 Having the following information available will make it simpler to complete the application:

-- The total rent you paid on your main residence in 2022.
+• The total rent you paid on your primary residence in 2022.

 The CRA asked applicants to retain supporting documents (such as rent receipts, lease agreements, or e-transfers) for at least six years, in case they were selected for audit or examination.